Ancient Egyptian deities: Origins

 Many Egyptologists and anthropologists have suggested theories about how the gods developed in these early times.
 Gustave Jéquier, for instance, thought the Egyptians first revered primitive fetishes, then deities in animal form, and finally deities in human form, whereas Henri Frankfort argued that the gods must have been envisioned in human form from the beginning.
-Some of these theories are now regarded as too simplistic, and more current ones, such as Siegfried Morenz' hypothesis that deities emerged as humans began to distinguish themselves from and personify their environment, are difficult to prove.
+Some of these theories are now regarded as too simplistic, and more current ones, such as Siegfried Morenz' hypothesis that deities emerged as humans began to distinguish themselves from their environment, and to 'personify' ideas relating to deities.
+Such theories are difficult to prove.

 Predynastic Egypt originally consisted of small, independent villages.
 Because many deities in later times were strongly tied to particular towns and regions, many scholars have suggested that the pantheon formed as disparate communities coalesced into larger states, spreading and intermingling the worship of the old local deities.
 Others have argued that the most important predynastic gods were, like other elements of Egyptian culture, present all across the country despite its political divisions.

 The final step in the formation of Egyptian religion was the unification of Egypt, in which rulers from Upper Egypt made themselves pharaohs of the entire country.
 These sacred kings and their subordinates assumed the right to interact with the gods, and kingship became the unifying focus of the religion.